dasmikko/facepunchdroid/README.md

 ## Changelog
+	1.7.2
+	- Fix: App now runs on Android 4.4 again.
+Sorry for the issues!

 	1.7.1
 	- Fix: When trying to open notifications settings, while logged out, it would crash.
 	- New: Ratings are now visible as you scroll through the threads!